 8. SEO Knowledge

 The content writer also needs to know the concepts of search engine optimization.
-Not only know, be well versed with it and stay updated as search engine algorithms change constantly.
+Not only know, be well versed with it, and stay updated as search engine algorithms change constantly.
+Find more on SEO & Good Read For Beginners.

 LOOKING FOR TRAINING OR RECRUITMENT?
 WRITE TO US AT PARTNER@EDU4SURE.COM OR SIMPLY CALL US AT 95.5511.5533